spywhere/now-playing.nvim/README.md

 end)
 ```

-You can also use all available format functions below to customize a status
+You can also use all available Format Functions below to customize a status
 text to your desire

 #### Default Format